TPyrsiocne/mandarin_vocab_builder/readme.md

 <QuerySet [ <Character: 国>]>
 ```

-If you want the list of all characters which form a valid word ending with a character, like 国, run
+If you want the list of all characters which form a valid word ending with a character - in this case 国 - run

 ```
 guo2.character_set.all()